asantagata/fruit-ui/docs/md/components.md

 `memo` can be any *non-function* value that can be deep-cloned, i.e., any non-circular combination of objects, iterables (arrays, sets, maps) and primitives.
 Functions may appear within `memo` but `memo` may not itself be a function (for this use case).
 When a component with `memo` is made to rerender as part of an ancestor's rerender, FRUIT will compare the old and new values of `memo` with a deep equality check.
 If the values are found to be the same, FRUIT will not rerender the component.

 One common use case for this is to compare the props (discussed in @[Templates](core-templates)) of a component producer.
 Here, the `Record` component updates only when its prop updates.
-Try editing the input to change the third user's name; only one user's "last rendered" timestamp will change..
+Try editing the input to change the third user's name; only one user's "last rendered" timestamp will change.

 ```{memo}
 const Record = (user) => ({